-Students desiring to become certified public accountants (CPAs) are required to have 150 credit hours of education to take the CPA exam in most states.
-Rider accounting majors may graduate after four years (120 credit hours) or seek to achieve the additional credit hours directly through admission to the master of accountancy (M.Acc.) program at the University.
-It is possible to apply to the M.Acc. program at Rider after completion of 90 credit hours.
-(Please consult the Rider University graduate academic catalog for details on the M.Acc. program).
+Students desiring to become certified public accountants (CPAs) will be required to have 150 credit hours of education to take the CPA exam in most states.
+Rider accounting majors may graduate after four years (120 credit hours) or seek to achieve the additional credit hours directly through admission to the master of accountancy (MAcc) program at the University.
+It is possible to apply to the MAcc program at Rider after completion of 90 credit hours.
+(Please consult the Rider University Graduate Academic Catalog for details on the MAcc program.)
 Undergraduate accounting majors are encouraged to work closely with their advisor to select courses which will best address their career and certification plans.
 Students should consult the specific certification requirements of the state jurisdiction in which they plan to become certified and plan accordingly.

-Students majoring in accounting must receive a grade of at least C- in a prerequisite course for any advanced course in accounting and must have a cumulative average of at least 2.0 in the major.
+Students majoring in accounting must receive a grade of at least C- in a prerequisite course for any advanced course in accounting, and must have a cumulative average of at least 2.0 in the major.